 Heiliggeistkirche

 As you continue towards the river, you will see the Heiliggeistkirche, or Church of the Holy Spirit in English, which holds tons of the city’s history and is conveniently located right in the middle of Old Town.
+It’s an unmissable stop on a Heidelberg day trip itinerary.

 This church was where Heidelberg University was founded and it holds the church’s founder’s grave in it.